TomRob08/C-Coding-Minds/Class-4/Homework-4.md

 # Homework 4
-For numbers between 1 - 10, use a switch statement to print the word for a number.
+For numbers between 1 - 10, use a switch statement to print the word for each number.

 ### Example:
 __Input:__